 - 1. By specifying a distance and a bearing from another waypoint. - 2.
-By adding an offset to both the latitude and the longitude of another waypoint.
-Waypoint types Most waypoints will simply be a stage of a multi-cache.
+By adding an ${\it offset}$ to both the latitude and the longitude of another waypoint.

+Waypoint types

+Most waypoints will simply be a stage of a multi-cache.
 But maybe you receive the location of a special Point Of Interest, an alternative parking location or a via point (additional waypoint for determining the route to walk).
-When editing a waypoint you can change this waypoint type.

-Each waypoint type has its own icon on the waypoints overview map.
+When editing a waypoint you can change this waypoint type by clicking on its icon.
+Each waypoint type also has its own color on the waypoints overview map.